-The implication is that in shorter dives, the amounts of oxygen carried by the Weddell seal (mainly in the blood, as we've seen) are sufficient to tide the animal over, without a sustained or profound diving response.
+The implication is that in shorter dives, the amount of oxygen carried by the Weddell seal (mainly in the blood, as we've seen) is sufficient to tide the animal over, without a sustained or profound diving response.
 But with natural dives of 45 minutes or so, anaerobic metabolism becomes much more significant and the selective re-routing of blood (together with bradycardia) becomes much more important.

-What about the animal's hunting behaviour?
-The Weddell seal, for example, spends most of its time hunting cod and other fish out of sight beneath the Antarctic ice.
+What about hunting behaviour?
+To continue the same example, the Weddell seal spends most of its time hunting cod and other fish out of sight beneath the Antarctic ice.

 Marine biologist Terrie Williams and her colleagues at the University of California have studied the hunting behaviour of Weddell seals by attaching recording equipment to animals captured near their feeding holes.
 The seals are fitted with video and audio recorders, plus monitors that note the animals' depth, speed, compass bearing and flipper strokes.
 The seals are then released back into the sea.
 The information that the scientists receive allows them to construct a three-dimensional map of the dive that is tied to specific pieces of behaviour recorded by the video camera.
-The seals hunt in three dimensions in low levels of light and have to find, stalk and catch their prey while holding their breath.
+The seals hunt in low levels of light and have to find, stalk and catch their prey while holding their breath.

-Figure 4 A three-dimensional map of the dive of a Weddell seal.
+Figure 16 A three-dimensional map of the dive of a Weddell seal.
 The numbers on the plot indicate elapsed time in minutes since the start of the dive, and point C is where the seal made contact with the fish.
 Speed is indicated on the scale at the bottom right of the dive map.
-The diagram is identical to Fig. 1(A) of Reading 2 (linked further down the page); Fig. 1(B) in this reading is an enlarged view of one portion of it.
 If you try and read off the depth of the seal using the vertical axis, you'll note that it doesn't correspond exactly; we have reproduced the figure accurately from the original publication but it shows the difficulty of representing changes in three dimensions using only two dimensions!